IBM/aspera-cli/docs/README.erb.md

 A few **Command Parameters** are optional, they are always located at the end of the command line.

-The Extended Value `@:` takes all remaining positional arguments and expects each of them to use [dot-path notation](#dot-path-notation).
-The optional special marker `END` can be used to stop the arguments caught by `@:`.
-This is useful, for example, if `@:` is used to specify a payload, and a file list is also placed on command line.

 The general structure of positional arguments is:

 ```text